alfarkas/django-react-dockerized/README.md

 ##  Project configuration

-Create a file inside backend.hci called `local_settings.py` and paste the code from `local_settings.example.py` (if you don't have a sentry url/id, comment this code in your `local_settings.py` after paste)
+Create a file inside backend.project called `local_settings.py` and paste the code from `local_settings.example.py` (if you don't have a sentry url/id, comment this code in your `local_settings.py` after paste)

-Create a file in the root of the project (same level as README.md) called `.env`, paste the code from `.env.example` and complete your credentials.
+Create a file in the root of the project (same level as README.md) called `.env`, paste the code from `.env.example` and complete it with your credentials.